From left: Conference co-chairs George I. Roumeliotis, Esq. of Roumeliotis Law Group PC and Spencer A. Stone, Esq. of Bacon Wilson PC

 Several dozen members of the legal community participated in the

-Bankruptcy conference on Tuesday, Dec.
-3, at Western New England
+Massachusetts Bankruptcy conference on Tuesday, Dec.
+3, at Western

-University School of Law.
-The conference provided insights relative
+New England University School of Law.
+The conference provided

-to the dischargeability of student loans, strategies dealing with
+insights relative to the dischargeability of student loans,

 Four U.S. Bankruptcy Court judges from the District of

-Massachusetts were among the conference faculty: Hon.
-Frank Bailey
+Massachusetts were among on the conference faculty: Hon.
+Frank

+Hon.
 Joan N. Feeney (Boston), and Hon.
-Melvin S. Hoffman (Worcester).
+Melvin S. Hoffman

-They were joined by conference co-chairs George I. Roumeliotis of
+(Worcester).
+They were joined by conference co-chairs George I.

-of the major presentations: "Chief Judge Frank Bailey gave a 'State
+some of the major presentations: "Chief Judge Frank Bailey gave a

-of the District' presentation and Judge Joan N. Feeney discussed
+'State of the District' presentation and Judge Joan N. Feeney

-upcoming critically important United States Supreme Court cases.
+discussed upcoming critically important United States Supreme Court

 He went on to thank those who help make the conference possible